X46Cr13

 X46Cr13 is the European Norm name for a common martensitic stainless steel with the numeric name 1.4034.
-It is equivalent to American Iron and Steel Institute standard 420C.
+It is equivalent to American Iron and Steel Institute standard 420C (also known as 420HC).
 It has the highest carbon content of the SAE 420 series.

 Properties

 X46Cr13 has good workability when hot, and potential to reach high hardness of up to 56 HRC.
 It contains a moderately high carbon ratio of approximately 0.46% which gives it a good compromise between high hardness and corrosion resistance for many applications.
 It is also relatively inexpensive to produce.

 X46Cr13 is a basic steel without molybdenum, nitrogen or vanadium.
 It can be outperformed (typically at a higher cost) by more advanced steels like N680 with similar carbon content.